Optimizing the warehouse cache

 About the cache and auto-suspension

-You can use the following general guidelines when setting that auto-suspension time limit:
+You can use the following general guidelines when setting the auto-suspension time limit:

 • For tasks, Snowflake recommends immediate suspension.

-• For query warehouses, for example BI and SELECT use cases, Snowflake recommends setting auto-suspension to at least 10 minutes to maintain the cache for users.
+• For query warehouses, for example BI and SELECT use cases, Snowflake recommends setting auto-suspend to at least 10 minutes to maintain the cache for users.

 Cost considerations